otaviomf123/ai_storm/README.md

 # Installation

-create a new environment for the libraries (highly recommended)
+create a new environment for the libraries (highly recommended) more information in [Pt-br](https://docs.python.org/pt-br/3/tutorial/venv.html) [En](https://docs.python.org/3/tutorial/venv.html)

   ```sh
 python3 -m venv /path/to/new/virtual/environment